 SCAMMERS INSTALL CREDIT CARD SKIMMER IN A FLASH

-VIDEO Security digital camera video from the United States well-known shows just how speedy fraudsters can deploy devices designed to steal credit and debit card info.
+VIDEO Security digital camera video from the well-known United States shows how quickly fraudsters can deploy devices designed to steal credit and debit card info.

-Seven News Online contacted the Silver Top Taxi business enterprise and directed the Victorian Taxi Association for the remark.
+Seven News Online contacted the Silver Top Taxi business enterprise and directed the Victorian Taxi Association to the remark.

-A Victorian Taxi Association spokesperson stated: “there must be no times where a driver is consisting of his own tip inside the fee.”
+A Victorian Taxi Association spokesperson stated: “There must be no times where a driver is consisting of his tip inside the fee.”

 “Passengers are recommended to offer a tip if they may be satisfied with the service,” the spokesperson stated.

-“We do urge clients to test their receipts to ensure there are not any discrepancies with the price of the fare.”
+“We urge clients to test their receipts to ensure there are no discrepancies with the fare price.”

 So why use assertive communication?

-All of us use assertive behavior times when we feel vulnerable or unsure of ourselves; we may resort to submissive, manipulative, or aggressive behavior.
-Yet being trained in assertive communication actually increases the appropriate use of this sort of behavior.
+We all use assertive behavior when we feel vulnerable or unsure of ourselves; we may resort to submissive, manipulative, or aggressive behavior.
+Yet, training in powerful communication increases the appropriate use of this behavior.
 It enables us to swap old behavior patterns for a more positive approach to life.
-I’ve found that changing my response to others (be they work colleagues, clients, or even my own family) can be exciting and stimulating.
+I’ve found that changing my response to others (be they work colleagues, clients, or even my own family) can be exciting.

 The advantages of assertive communication